Aluminum futures market under stress from December supply shock

-SYDNEY (Reuters) - The aluminum market is showing signs of severe stress as one investor has scooped up the majority of available cash metal, roiling prices and stoking supply concerns amid a revival in demand from the automotive and construction sectors.
+SYDNEY (Reuters) - The aluminum market is showing signs of severe stress as a revival in demand from sectors such as cars and construction bumps up against constricted supply.

-Traders wanting to roll over contracts must pay London Metal Exchange prices that are close to two-year peaks and the cost could spike further as record premiums, the charge to obtain physical metal, encourage traders to hoard.
+Traders wanting to roll over contracts are having to pay London Metal Exchange (LME) prices that are close to two-year peaks and the cost could spike further as record premiums - the charge to obtain physical metal - encourage traders to hoard.

-The cost of rolling a short cash position for delivery tomorrow or the next day has soared above $7 per contract for the four trading days since a dominant warrant holder appeared on Nov.
-26 as short holders raced to cover their positions.
+Costs to roll over a short cash aluminum position for delivery tomorrow or the next day have soared above $7 per contract for the past four trading days, having edged up in late November to the highest since December 2012.

-On Monday, it was as high as $10, its loftiest since December 2012.

-The spread between spot and three-month prices has swung in and out of backwardation in recent months, meaning cash is more expensive than later-dated contracts.
-It is a rare price structure for the so-called tom-next spread, reflecting mounting concerns about immediate availability.

 “It’s certainly a signal that things are looking a little bit better on the economic front,” said strategist Daniel Hynes of ANZ in Sydney.